What is sustainability?

 Sustainability becomes here a shared responsibility which in turn transforms how we as humans relate to each other and to the wider supporting ecosystem.

-In this way, sustainability can be made a site of empowerment, where awareness for present needs, purposes, and opportunities, replaces setting predetermined targets (such as that of reaching net zero CO2 emissions).
+In this way, sustainability can be made a site of empowerment, where an inclusive awareness for needs, purposes, desires and opportunities in the present replaces setting predetermined targets (such as that of reaching net zero CO2 emissions above any other (social) considerations).

 Importantly for the arts, and society at large, this is the only way to ensure that (transcontinental) cultural and artistic diversity is not thrown away in the name of a strict reduction in mobility-related CO2 emissions.